Dutch Mass Grave Mystery: Skeletons were British Soldiers

 Batestein Castle.
 (Public Domain)

 A number of important aristocratic families also lived at Batestein Castle, which was abandoned in the 18th century after a fire caused by fireworks.
 According to the Daily Mail, ‘the Hof or Bosch Gate, and some connecting wall parts,’ are all that remains of what was once one of the most impressive castles in the Netherlands.

 - A Rare Ancient Dutch Castle Has Been Uncovered in the Netherlands

 - 800-Year-Old Russian Mass Grave Illustrates Extreme Mongol Violence

 - 5,000-Year-Old Masked Figurine Found in Siberian Mass Grave

-Tellereport quotes a local representative, Alderman Christa Hendriksen, as saying that she was “surprised by the find.”
+Initially, nine skeletons were recovered, but later investigations revealed several others.
+In total 82 skeletons, mostly of males, were recovered.
+All of them are believed to have died between the ages of 15 and 30.
+Following the discovery, Tellereport quoted a local representative, Alderman Christa Hendriksen, as saying that she was “surprised by the find.”
 This find is most unusual because of the positioning of the bones.
 Tellereport quotes the Alderman as saying that “some of the skeletons are stacked.”

 Some of the skeletons were found stacked on top of each other.
 (RTV Utrecht)

-However, the fact that there were no objects found with the dead, not even buttons, and that the deceased were not buried on consecrated ground in a church may indicate something sinister.
-The bones and their context are ‘pointing to the idea that this may have been a mass murder ,’ reports the Daily Mail .
-The dead may have been massacred, possibly during the lawless and brutal Middle Ages.
+However, the fact that there were no objects found with the dead, not even buttons, and that the deceased were not buried on consecrated ground in a church suggested that the mass grave in Vianen may have been linked to something sinister.
+Were the skeletons the result of a massacre, possibly during the lawless and brutal Middle Ages?